SamSeabourn/CSS-Helper/README.md

 ### Potential Additions.
 - Opposite day - (change a list of words to their opposite: "is" to "isn't" etc).
 - Matrix mode - (rotate all text elements by 90 & change text colour to green, invert whites to black and wrap them in <marquee.> tag. )
-- Migrate the database to Firebase for more speedy updating
+- Migrate the database to Firebase for more speedy updating and security